twitter/finatra/source/user-guide/json/index.markdown

 Can be used for:

-* Non-generic validations -- a `MethodValidation` can be used instead of defining a reusable annotation and validator.
+* Non-generic validations. `MethodValidation` can be used instead of defining a reusable annotation and validator.
 * Cross-field validations (e.g. `startDate` before `endDate`)

 See the implementation of the `GroupRequest` [above](#group-request-example) for an example of using `MethodValidation`.